 Factors Influencing Access to and Use of Agricultural Information

 Despite efforts to promote smallholder farmers’ access to and use of agricultural information, the rate of utilization of the information to manage adverse effects of climate change is low (Serra & Mckune, 2016).
-This is contributed to by various factors that affect farmers’ access to agricultural information (Singh et al., 2016).
-One of these factors is lack of trust in and unreliability of agricultural information (Dang et al., 2019).
-According to Mudombi and Nhamo (2021), to be used by farmers, agricultural information needs to be reliable, trusted, and understandable.
+This is because of unreliable agricultural information (Dang et al., 2019).
+According to Mudombi and Nhamo (2021), in order for agricultural information to be used by farmers, it needs to be reliable, trusted, and understandable.
 Also, effective communication is essential in making agricultural information usable in different contexts (Ambani & Percy, 2014).
-Moreover, language, style, and type of media through which communication is done are essential factors that make climate information usable by farmers (Muema et al., 2018) because the ability to access and make use of climate information varies significantly depending on people’s literacy and fluency in a given language (Ambani & Percy, 2019).
-Similarly, lack of farmers’ training on relevant technologies and untimely repackaging of relevant information affect its access (Elia, 2017).
-Furthermore, understanding information needs of diverse user groups may enhance packaging of agricultural information.
+Moreover, language, style and type of media through which communication is managed are essential factors that make climate information usable by farmers (Muema et al., 2018) because the ability to access and make use of climate information varies significantly depending on people’s literacy and fluency in a given language (Ambani & Percy, 2019).
+Similarly, lack of training on relevant technologies and untimely repackaging of relevant information affect access to such information (Elia, 2017).
+Furthermore, understanding the information needs of diverse user groups may enhance packaging of agricultural information.

 Moreover, other factors that affect farmers’ access to and use of agricultural information include social status, social networks, culture, and the availability of communication resources (Kalokola, 2016).
-For instance, farmers’ access to relevant agricultural information may foster strong partnerships between them, researchers, meteorology experts, and extension officers, which might further enhance access to and use of agricultural information for responding to climate change (Maddison, 2017).
-Additionally, socio-economic factors such as occupation, education, and income affect access to and use of agricultural information (Dang et al., 2019; Muema et al., 2018; Mtega, 2017).
+For instance, farmers’ access to relevant agricultural information will foster strong partnerships between them, researchers, meteorology experts and extension officers; this might further enhance access to and use of agricultural information for responding to climate change (Maddison, 2017).
+Additionally, socio-economic factors such as occupation, education and income affect access to and use of agricultural information (Dang et al., 2019; Muema et al., 2018; Mtega, 2017).

-From the reviewed literature, it has been found that access to and use of agricultural information is significant in climate change adaptation.
+The reviewed literature has established that access to and use of agricultural information is significant in climate change adaptation.
 However, the literature does not show how agricultural information is accessed and used by smallholder farmers to adapt to climate change.
-As such, this study has been carried out to address this knowledge gap.
+The objective of this study was therefore to address this knowledge gap.

 Theoretical Facts Underpinning the Study

-In this study, the Diffusion of Innovations (DOI) model has been used as the theoretical framework.
-Diffusion of Innovations model was primarily developed by Rogers (2003) to explain how information access influences farmers’ adaptation to climate change.
-Rogers (2003) stated that diffusion is the process of communicating innovation to society members throughout the time in life history.
+In this study, the Diffusion of Innovations (DOI) Model was used as the theoretical framework.
+DOI was primarily developed by Rogers (2003) to explain how information access influences farmers’ adaptation to climate change.
+Rogers defines diffusion as the process of communicating innovation to society members throughout the time in life history.
 Innovation as a process constitutes five stages, which are knowledge, persuasion, decision, implementation as well as confirmation.
 Rogers (2003) urged that knowledge is when a farmer access information about an innovation, especially on how it works.
-Persuasion involves farmers’ perception about the innovation.
-This involves assessment of the strengths and weaknesses of the innovation.
+Persuasion involves farmers’ perception about the innovation; this involves assessment of the strengths and weaknesses of the innovation.
 On the other hand, decision is considered as stage three according to Rogers.
 This is a process in which a farmer is automatically led to agree or disagree with an innovation.
-The fourth stage is implementation.
-This occurs when a farmer applies the innovation.
+The fourth stage is implementation, which occurs when a farmer applies the innovation.
 The last stage is confirmation, which involves farmers’ evaluation of the outcomes of their choice regarding the innovation.